-The RESET button is located on the bottom panel of the AWK-6232.
-You can reboot the AWK-6232 or reset it to factory default settings by pressing the RESET button with a pointed object such as an unfolded paper clip.
+The RESET button is located on the top panel of the AWK-5232.
+You can reboot the AWK-5232 or reset it to factory defaults by pressing the RESET button with a pointed object, like a straightened paper clip.

-- System reboot: Hold the RESET button down for less than 5 seconds and then release. - Reset to factory default: Hold the RESET button down for over 5 seconds until the STATE LED starts blinking green.
-Release the button to reset the AWK-6232.
+- System reboot: Hold the RESET button down for under 5 seconds and then release. - Reset to factory default: Hold the RESET button down for over 5 seconds until the STATE LED starts blinking green.
+Release the button to reset the AWK-5232.